Moonfall (film)

 Moonfall is a 2022 science fiction disaster film co-written, directed, and produced by Roland Emmerich.
-It stars Halle Berry, Patrick Wilson, John Bradley, Michael Peña, Charlie Plummer, Kelly Yu, Carolina Bartczak and Donald Sutherland.
-It follows two former astronauts alongside a conspiracy theorist who discover the hidden truth about Earth's moon when it suddenly leaves its orbit.
+It stars Halle Berry, Patrick Wilson, John Bradley, Michael Peña, Charlie Plummer, Kelly Yu, Carolina Bartczak, and Donald Sutherland.
+It follows two former astronauts alongside a conspiracy theorist who discover the hidden truth about the Moon when it suddenly leaves its orbit.
 Shot in Montreal on a $138–146 million budget, it is one of the most expensive independently produced films ever made.

-The film was theatrically released in North America on February 4, 2022, by Lionsgate and Summit Entertainment, and in the United Kingdom on the same day by Entertainment Film Distributors.
-It was a box-office bomb, grossing only $67 million worldwide, and received mixed-to-negative reviews from critics.
+The film was theatrically released in North America and the UK on February 4, 2022, by Lionsgate and Entertainment Film Distributors respectively.
+It grossed $67.3 million worldwide, making back less than half of the film’s budget before marketing and distribution costs, and received mixed reviews from critics.

 Plot

-In 2011, astronauts Brian Harper, Jocinda "Jo" Fowler, and newcomer Alan Marcus are on a Space Shuttle mission to repair a satellite.
+In 2011, astronauts Brian Harper, Jocinda "Jo" Fowler, and Alan Marcus are on a Space Shuttle mission to repair a satellite.
 A mysterious swarm of alien technology attacks the orbiter, killing Alan and knocking Jo unconscious before tunneling into the surface of the Moon.
-Brian, the only witness to the swarm, returns the crippled shuttle to Earth, but his story is dismissed and he is fired from NASA.
+Brian, the only witness to the swarm, returns the crippled shuttle to Earth, but his story is dismissed, and he is fired from NASA.

 Ten years later, conspiracy theorist K.C.
-Houseman, who believes that the Moon is an artificial megastructure, secretly uses a research telescope.
-He discovers that the Moon's orbit is veering closer to Earth, and tries to share his findings with the disgraced Brian.
-NASA also discovers the anomaly, but K.C. goes public on social media, leading to a global panic.
-Jo is now NASA's deputy director, launching a spacecraft on an SLS Block 1 rocket to investigate the abnormality.
-The same alien swarm attacks, killing all three lunar astronauts after they drop a probe into a kilometers-deep artificial shaft that has opened up on the Moon's surface.
+Houseman, who believes that the Moon is an artificial megastructure, surreptitiously gains access to a research telescope.
+He discovers that the Moon's orbit is veering closer to Earth.
+He tries to share his findings with Brian.
+NASA also discovers the anomaly.
+K.C. anonymously announces his observation on social media, which leads to a global panic.
+Jo, now NASA's deputy director, launches a spacecraft on an SLS Block 1B+ rocket to investigate the abnormality.
+After the astronauts drop a probe into a miles-deep artificial shaft that has opened up on the Moon's surface, the alien swarm attacks, killing all three lunar astronauts.

-As the lunar orbit deteriorates, the Moon falls closer and closer to the Earth, causing seismic and gravitational disturbances.
-Jo meets former NASA official Holdenfield, who reveals that Brian was discredited due to a NASA coverup dating back to Apollo 11; during the first moon landing, a two-minute radio blackout was meant to conceal evidence of pulsating lights on the surface.
-Apollo 12 also revealed that the Moon is hollow, and a military EMP device created to kill the swarm was abandoned for budgetary reasons.
+The lunar orbit continues to decay, and as the Moon falls closer and closer to the Earth, seismic and gravitational disturbances occur.
+Jo meets former NASA official Holdenfield, who reveals that Brian was discredited because of a NASA coverup dating back to Apollo 11.
+During the first Moon landing, a two-minute radio blackout was meant to conceal evidence of pulsating lights on the Moon's surface.
+Apollo 12 revealed that the Moon is hollow.
+A military electromagnetic pulse (EMP) device was created to eliminate the swarm, but the project was abandoned for budgetary reasons.

-With help from her ex-husband General Doug Davidson, Air Force Chief of Staff, Jo requisitions the EMP and rescues retired Space Shuttle Endeavour from a museum to serve the new mission: to correct the Moon's orbit and destroy the swarm.
-Brian, K.C., and Jo launch with the EMP, narrowly escaping to orbit as a tsunami destroys Vandenberg Air Force Base.
+With help from her ex-husband General Doug Davidson, Air Force Chief of Staff, Jo requisitions the EMP and commandeers retired Space Shuttle Endeavour from a museum to serve the new mission: to correct the Moon's orbit and destroy the swarm.
+Brian, K.C., and Jo launch with the EMP, using the Moon's gravity, narrowly escaping to orbit as a tsunami destroys Vandenberg Air Force Base.